ddakota/MHG_parsing/README.md

 treetools transform UlrichFüetrer.negra UlrichFüetrer.brackets --trans root_attach negra_mark_heads boyd_split raising --src-format export --dest-format brackets --src-enc iso-8859-1 --dest-enc utf8
 ```

+treetools will do some internal conversions and add a virtual root by default.

+**ATTENTION note that the following issues have been identified in conversion process in the outputs and need to be manually corrected:**

+- LRB.RRB should be changed to <.>
+- LRB,RRB should be changed to <,>
+- LRB:RRB should be changed to <:>
+- LRB;RRB should be changed to <;>
+- LRB!RRB should be changed to <!>
+- LRB.RRB should be changed to <?>
+- LRB"RRB should be changed to <">

+Failure to correct any of these issues will not allow the treebank to be read correctly in various applications.
+Any future issues should be noted and added to the list.

 ### C6C
-We use C6C (https://github.com/rubcompling/C6C) to extract trees from xml (more specifically coraxmlrefbo) and transform them into conlluplus formats (which we then will subsequently convert later to readable ptb format)
+We use C6C (https://github.com/rubcompling/C6C) to extract trees from xml (more specifically coraxmlrefbo) and transform them into conlluplus formats (which we then will subsequently convert later to readable ptb format).
+The desired xml files should be placed in a directory (here input_directory) and an output directory should be created (here output_directory).

 ```
 python C6C.py convert input_directory/ -i coraxmlrefbo -e conlluplus output_directory/
 ```

+This will convert the xml files to a conlluplus and be named as such (e.g., _KoelhoffChronik#(F163#).conllup) which can subsequently be converted into a ptb format via the above command (see convert-conlluplus).

 ### Parser
 Currently we use the Berkeley Nueral Parser (https://github.com/nikitakit/self-attentive-parser) for parsing (and POS tagging).
 The parser should be cloned (or downloaded).
 Note that one may be required to separately compile the evaluation scripts in the EVALB and EVALB_SPMRL folders (which require a gcc compiler) for them to be sucessfully executed during training and prediction.